stoermelder/vcvrack-packone/docs/EightFaceMk2.md

 ## Changelog

 - v1.9.0
-    - Intial release of 8FACE mk2 and expander +8
+    - Initial release of 8FACE mk2 and expander +8
-- v1.10.0
+- v2.0.0
-    - Added "Auto"-mode besides "Read" and "Write" (#251)
-    - Added "Shift front" and "Shift back" context menu options (#275)
+    - Added retrigger-function for CV-input channel 2 in C4 mode (#330)